setarcos/linux_on_stm32/README.md

 ### LCD

 The LCD is broken since kernel 6.11-rc1.
 The culprit is commit 185f99b6144 (drm/stm:
 dsi: expose DSI PHY internal clock).
-Still trying to figure out why.
+I have a working patch, but is not ready to merge.

 ## TODO